Honorary degree: Practical use

 A typical example of university regulations is, "Honorary graduates may use the approved post-nominal letters.
-It is not customary, however, for recipients of an honorary doctorate to adopt the prefix 'Dr. In some universities, it is however a matter of personal preference for an honorary doctor to use the formal title of "Doctor", regardless of the background circumstances for the award.
+It is not customary, however, for recipients of an honorary doctorate to adopt the prefix 'Dr.'" It is generally considered improper practice for an honorary doctor to use the formal title of "Doctor," regardless of the background circumstances for the award.
 Written communications where an honorary doctorate has been awarded may include the letters "h.c." after the award to indicate that status.

 The recipient of an honorary degree may add the degree title postnominally, but it should always be made clear that the degree is honorary by adding "honorary" or "honoris causa" or "h.c." in parentheses after the degree title.
 In some countries, a person who holds an honorary doctorate may use the title "Doctor" prenominally, abbreviated "Dr.h.c." or "Dr.(h.c.)".
 Sometimes, they use "Hon" before the degree letters, for example, "Hon DMus".

 In recent years, some universities have adopted entirely separate postnominal titles for honorary degrees.
 This is in part due to the confusion that honorary degrees have caused.
 For example, an honorary doctorate from the Auckland University of Technology takes the special title HonD since it is now common in certain countries to use certain degrees, such as LLD or HonD, as purely honorary.
 Some universities, including the Open University, grant Doctor of the University (DUniv) degrees to selected nominees, while awarding PhD or EdD degrees to those who have fulfilled the academic requirements.

 Most American universities award the degrees of LLD (Doctor of Laws), LittD (Doctor of Letters), LHD (Doctor of Humane Letters), ScD (Doctor of Science), PedD (Doctor of Pedagogy) and DD (Doctor of Divinity) only as honorary degrees.
 American universities do not have the system of "higher doctorates" used in the UK and some other universities around the world.